 A conversation with multiple aquarists will convince you that crossbreeding between guppies and platies is possible.
 Some of them will reject this notion altogether.
 But if you were to base your opinion solely on aquarists’ feedback, you might walk away convinced that crossbreeding between the species is possible.

-Not only does a significant portion of aquarists support the idea, but a few of them will argue that they have successfully produced guppy/platy hybrids.
+Not only do a significant portion of aquarists support the idea, but a few of them will argue that they have successfully produced guppy/platy hybrids.
 Some of these aquarists will go so far as to present visual evidence (images and videos) of the fry produced in their tank after their guppies and platies mated:

 Scientists have refuted some of this evidence.
 However, that hasn’t stopped aquarists from claiming that crossbreeding between guppies and platies is possible.
 This debate is by no means settled.
 If you were to plunge into the conversations raging among aquarists on this issue, you are unlikely to receive any clarity.
-The fish rearing community hasn’t yet reached a consensus.
+The fish-rearing community hasn’t yet reached a consensus.

 What Science Says